marcellinus-witarsah/credit-score-modelling-old/README.md

 **Positive outliers are observed in all predictor variables, resulting in right-skewed distributions.
 Some of these outliers are explainable**:
 1. `person_income`: High net worth individuals (HNWIs) contribute to the skewness in income distributions.
 ![Histogram and Boxplot of person_income](reports/figures/histogram_boxplot_of_person_income.png)
-2. `loan_amnt`: Borrowers with higher incomes may seek larger loan amounts.
+2. `loan_amnt`: customers with higher incomes may seek larger loan amounts.
 ![Histogram and Boxplot of loan_amnt](reports/figures/histogram_boxplot_of_loan_amnt.png)
 3. `loan_int_rate`: Higher loan interest rates may apply to customers perceived as high-risk.
 ![Histogram and Boxplot of loan_int_rate](reports/figures/histogram_boxplot_of_loan_int_rate.png)
-4. `loan_percent_income`: Some borrowers may request loans closer to their income percentage, potentially due to emergencies.
+4. `loan_percent_income`: Some customers may request loans closer to their income percentage, potentially due to emergencies.
 ![Histogram and Boxplot of loan_percent_income](reports/figures/histogram_boxplot_of_loan_percent_income.png)
 5. `cb_person_cred_hist_length`: Some individuals have exceptionally long credit histories.
 ![Histogram and Boxplot of cb_person_cred_hist_length](reports/figures/histogram_boxplot_of_cb_person_cred_hist_length.png)